Bachelor of Science

 You will be able to recognise damage to woody plants, differentiate between the causal factors and make a basic assessment.
 You will learn the scientific and legal basics of the care and restoration of trees and their locations.

 You are able to understand agroecological interactions, political framework conditions and the potential of various agroforestry systems and, above all, to assess and evaluate their practical feasibility.
-Students understand the relevance of the parameters collected on the agroforestry trial area and are able to plan, carry out and analyse a corresponding experimental setup.
+You will understand the relevance of the parameters collected on the agroforestry trial area and are able to plan, carry out and analyse a corresponding experimental setup.

 You are able to think and work scientifically by recognising the diverse properties of wood as a material in its entirety.
 You are proficient in the use of identification keys and can identify the most important types of wood.